-What’s the one thing above all that everyone worries about cloud?
+What’s the one thing above all that everyone worries about the cloud?
 It’s not scalability, suitability or vendor contracts; it’s security.
-But talking security is as old as discussions of cloud itself.
+But talking security is as old as discussions of the cloud itself.

 He argued that anyone using a security model “based on an inside versus outside perspective is probably invalid.”
 The cloud has changed the way we understand what a “network perimeter” is and how deploying a particular cloud environment is determined not on its security but on your “risk appetite for a given workload. “

 Biagini additionally believed that while a company like GE could conceivably work within all three models of cloud based on different conditions, placing certain consumer based applications is likely no less dangerous than placing them within your internal DMZ.
 But in some cases, a Virtual Private Cloud may be the best of both worlds, allowing you to control the egress and ingress points back into your environment.

 So if the cloud was to be leveraged in order to make the enterprise more secure, what would be on the wish list of cloud capabilities that might make an impact?
 Biagini lists several items that he feels need to evolve such that he can sleep soundly at night.

 - The ability to move workloads between clouds and a layer of abstraction between cloud providers.

 - Stronger identity management structure superseding an individual cloud provider.
 “Identity has got to be solved because it’s a tenant for security going forward when once we’ve locked the network perimeter, identity became the new perimeter.”